Bevs-n-Devs/dataStructuresAndAlgorithms/03_Stack/17_generate_parentheses.md

 Click [here](https://www.youtube.com/watch?v=s9fokUqJ76A) for the solution on [Neetcode](https://neetcode.io/) **(which I would strongly reccomed you to get familiar with.)**

-To solve this challenge we will use a [Stack](https://www.geeksforgeeks.org/introduction-to-stack-data-structure-and-algorithm-tutorials/) and in Pythopn, JavaScript and Go.
+To solve this challenge we will use a [Stack](https://www.geeksforgeeks.org/introduction-to-stack-data-structure-and-algorithm-tutorials/) in Python, JavaScript and Go.

 ### Example 1
 ```